Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Circuit breaking device

 A torque wrench will be an excellent assistant during assembly.
-If the disassembled bike arrived in a complete set, assembly instructions will be attached to it.
-It will most likely contain the values \u200b\u200bof the optimal tightening torques.
+If a disassembled bicycle arrives complete, assembly instructions will be included with it.
+It will most likely contain the values of the optimal tightening torques.

 Sequential assembly of bicycle components

-Handlebar and fork on a bicycle frame
+Steering wheel and fork on a bicycle frame

-• insertion of an axial part;
+• insertion of axial part;

 • lubrication and installation of bearings;

-• fixing the carriage with a puller.
+• securing the carriage with a puller.

-Working with carriage and cassette in pictures
+Working with the carriage and cassette in pictures

-Assemble and install V-brakes:
+Assemble and install V-brake brakes:

 • attach the pads to the clamping mechanism;